So, like, what do you eat?

 I cannot tell you how many times a day I am asked that question, and how many times my response is: celery.
 You wouldn’t believe how many people actually believe it!
 Okay, I’m lying a little, I used to respond to people that way.
 It was only because I didn’t understand how people could be so unaware of the types of foods I was consuming.
 I’m a vegan, I don’t eat anything from an animal, but that doesn’t mean there aren’t hundreds of other options available.
 On a large scale, meat and dairy products are a small portion of the vast variety of foods on this earth.
 That brought my awareness to nutrition, and what the average person considers to be nutritious.What does the average American consume on a day to day basis?
 What do we as a society consider healthy?

-I began to think back to my days in grade school when we would receive a short lecture about nutrition through the use of a food pyramid provided for us by the USDA.
+I began to think back to my days in grade school when we would receive a short lecture about nutrition, which incorporated the food pyramid provided for us by the USDA.
 You know what I’m talking about right?
 This thing:

 This is where it all began.
 The government makes sure you know at an early age what kinds of foods you need to consume on a day to day basis.
 Now that’s all fine and dandy, but what if they’re wrong?
 It turns out they were a little off, and as I got older, the pyramid changed.
 By the time I was a senior in high school, the pyramid looked like this:

 Personally, through what I’ve learned about nutrition, I most certainly prefer the newly created food pyramid or food plate.
 Notice how a portion of the plate is labeled “protein”, not “meat”.
-There are so many different foods in the world that contain protein that are better for your body than animal products.
+There are so many different foods in the world that contain protein that can support a healthy diet.
 Some of these foods include beans, nuts, legumes, tofu, tempeh, seitan and certain protein containing vegetables.
 Believe it or not people, broccoli has protein in it.
-So why is meat so bad?
+Why not eat meat you ask?
 Humans have been eating meat since day one, so why is it that all of a sudden meat is beginning to be viewed as bad for you?
 Well, for one thing, meat is high in cholesterol.
 Cholesterol clogs your arteries and inevitably leads to heart complications.
 According to Joe Leech, a nutritionist for Authority Nutrition, meat, poultry, and dairy are considered to be highly acidic (2).
 Basically, during digestion, your body actually implements fat cells in between your organs to protect your organs from being harmed by ample amounts of acid (1).
-So if you’re not putting on the extra pounds from the high amounts of saturated fat already in your meat, you’re literally causing yourself to implement fat cells into your body.
+So if you’re not putting on the extra pounds from the high amounts of saturated fat already in your meat, you’re literally forcing the accumulation of adipose tissue in places where you don’t want it.
 Inevitably, there are better sources of protein available for your consumption.
 Plant based proteins contain no cholesterol, and most of them are considered alkaline, or non acidic.

 1) Barnouin, K., Freedman, R., & Gockle, M. (2005).
 Skinny bitch.
 Running Press Book Publishers: Philadelphia, U.S.A